fabien-ors/pyswigex/README.md

 ```

 ### Update your code:
-Modify or add python modules in src/example_pkg, then update your git repository
+Modify or add python modules in `src/example_pkg` folder, then update your git repository:
 ```sh
 git add *
 git commit